himmAllRight/himmAllRight-source/content/post/autostarting-application-systemd-service.md

 ```

 This file tells systemd all the information it needs to run the service.
 The
-items that are important for this file in particular are:
+contents of the `[Unit]` section define some basic information about the unit
+file.
+The variables which define our *service*, are appropriately listed in the
+`[Service]` section and include:

+- `Environment=NODE_PORT=30000` sets an environment variable
+- `Type=simple` states that our service is executing a single command, and is
+    "started" when that command runs.
-- `User=ryan` which tells the service to run under the `ryan` user
+- `User=ryan` tells the service to run under the `ryan` user
-- `ExecStart` which defines the command to execute when the service is started
+- `ExecStart` defines the command to run run when the service is started
-    (this is the command I use to manually type into `tmux`)
+    (this is the command I had to manually type in `tmux`)
 - `Restart=on-failure` will have the service automatically restart on any
     failures.

-Lastly, we include `Environment=NODE_PORT=30000` to set the environment
-variable, `NODE_PORT` to the value of `30000`.

 ### Start and Enable the Service

-With the unit file created, we can start the service:
+With the unit file created, the service file can be started:

 ```bash
 sudo systemctl start foundryvtt
 ```

-In addition to starting the service, I also *enabled* it so it will
+In addition to starting the service, I also *enabled* it so that it will
-automatically start up again whenever the system reboots:
+automatically start up whenever the system reboots:

 ```bash